merrynhr/CV/README.md

 #### Ability to associate and combine areas of knowledge

 - During my final project at Makers, our team had difficulty agreeing on which tech stack to use.
 Some members of the group wanted to focus on JavaScript, others on Ruby.
 We all wanted to ensure we made use of frameworks regularly used in the industry.
 I suggested that we use Ruby on Rails as an API on the backend and React on the frontend, allowing everyone in the group to focus on their own learning priorities.
 This also allowed us to practice using technologies like Postman and Insomia to test our Rails API.

 - My university degree, Human Sciences, was highly interdisciplinary.
 I studied everything from environmental law to statistics, and from epigenetics to sociology.
-This gave me a strong sense of the importance of both breadth and depth of knowledge and allowed me to practise tackling problems from various lines of inquiry.
+This gave me a strong sense of the importance of both breadth and depth of knowledge and allowed me to practice tackling problems from various lines of inquiry.

 #### Adaptability and initiative

 - While living in Jakarta as an English teacher, I spent time working with a dyslexic Iraqi refugee who was struggling to learn to read and write.
-His speaking ability was very strong and it was clear that he was a talented and motivated student.
-It became difficult to teach his class as my dyslexic student was unable to keep up with up with the rest of his classmates.
+His speaking ability was very strong and it was clear that he was a smart and motivated student.
+It became difficult to teach his class as my dyslexic student was unable to keep up with the rest of his classmates.
 After realizing that my student lived nearby, I spoke to his parents and to my supervisor in order to arrange free tutoring sessions.
 We spent 2 hours a week working on phonics.
 This allowed my student to develop his literacy skills and keep his place at my school.
 I remain in touch with his family.

 #### Problem solving

 - As part of my work experience with Global Initiative, an Oxford based digital agency, I spent two weeks working on a Laravel project where I was tasked with converting Blade templates into Vue.js components.
 I had no experience with Laravel or PHP and little experience with Vue.
-I was, however, able to use principles I had learnt while working with Rails, such as the MVC design pattern, and React/React Native, for example working with components, to tackle the project head on.
-Consequently, I was able to make fast progress and my changes were merged into main.
+I was, however, able to use principles learnt while working with Rails, such as the MVC design pattern, and React/React Native, for example working with components, to tackle the project head on.
+Consequently, I was able to make fast progress and my code was merged into main.
 My changes meant that all events relating to the navbar, with differentiated views for admins, super admins, and regular users, were handled entirely by the frontend using Vue.
 Given Vue’s speed and performance, this allowed for a smoother user experience.

 ## Technologies